 Contractor will respond to the merits of employee complaints brought through the Indiana Department of Insurance.

-Administer the HIPAA certificate of creditable coverage and service participants exercising rights relative to PHI.

 Administration of COBRA for plan participants, except that for State employees, the initial notification of COBRA rights and the notice of COBRA eligibility will be administered by the State.
 For school corporations, see the COBRA Administrative Service Agreement, Attachment X to the Exhibit B Adoption Agreement and Binder.
 The Contractor will be responsible for billing the COBRA participants as well as establishing and monitoring periods of eligibility, including duration of eligibility and secondary events.

 Consultation on financial management, benefit design, and actuarial projections;